-Can probiotics be a preventative for traveller's diarrhea?
+Can probiotics be a preventative for traveler’s diarrhea?

 I should point out that diarrhea in gastroenteritis does serve a purpose of clearing out the germs that are causing the problem and, therefore, taking loperamide can sometimes delay recovery.

-I usually advise patients to take one of the glucose and electrolyte powders when they get travellers’ diarrhea and just use the loperamide for emergencies, travelling and to get home.
+I usually advise patients to take one of the glucose and electrolyte powders when they get travelers’ diarrhea and just use the loperamide for emergencies, travelling and to get home.

 Source: Adapted from IFFGD Publication #242 by Peter J. Whorwell, MD, PhD, Professor of Medicine and Gastroenterology, University of Manchester, Manchester, United Kingdom.